Riding Tips for Twisty Roads

 Ride with some cushion remaining – This means, not pushing to the maximum but maintaining a manageable consistency of speed and control.
 This keeps your traction and maneuverability within your budget in cases where evasive or emergency measures are required.

-Use your entire lane if possible – Often, road debris or oncoming vehicles (many may cross the center line) reduce that width; however, entry-apex-exit strategies must be calculated and executed using all the real-estate available.
+Use the entire lane when possible – Often, road debris or oncoming vehicles (many may cross the center line) reduce that width; however, entry-apex-exit strategies must be calculated and executed using all the real-estate available.

 Ride fast enough to have fun, not to scare yourself – If you have that feeling of terror approaching a turn, you are going too fast, period.